pfled/peak-visualization/Documentation/Development.md

  ```

 The `S3_BUCKET_NAME`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` should all be created and found on your AWS account. `DB_CONNECTION` is the database flavor that you will be using, currently we are using MySQL but you could use whatever other SQL flavor like `PostgreSQL`.
 Most of the `DB` variables are also set in the `docker-compose.yml` file when defining the database image.

+### Note

+When you first start after you run the docker compose project you will need to create an admin user if you want to test admin functionality on the frontend and create new users.
+To do so you will need to run a custom Flask command `flask creat-admin --email {your testing email} --password {development password}`

 ## Linting
 ---